 - Sit and stand: Simply stand about six inches in front of a sturdy chair, with feet placed in line with the hips and arms held straight out in front.
 Slowly bend the knees and sit down in the chair.
 Rest for a moment, and then press with the upper 2/3 of the feet to go back to a standing position.
 Repeat 10 times, twice a day.
 If possible, the exercise can be intensified by eliminating the chair and lowering into a squat (while holding onto a sturdy piece of furniture).

 - Balance stance: Stand with feet together, and while grasping onto a sturdy chair or piece of furniture for balance, place one foot directly in front of the other, heel to toe, keeping your feet in a straight line as though walking on a balance beam or tightrope.
 Hold for 30 seconds, and then switch feet.
 To help make the exercise a bit more challenging, try without holding onto the chair for support, and eventually, add in small hand weights.

 - Farmer’s walk: Stand with feet in line with the hips, and a small weight in each hand, with arms held down to the sides and palms facing your body.
 With head lifted and spine straight, walk for 30 seconds, or as long as possible, and then turn and go the opposite way.
 More weight can be added to intensify the exercise, which will also help strengthen the hands.

 Make sure to always check with the older adult’s health care provider before beginning or changing any workout routine.

 Connect with our knowledgeable aging care team for additional exercise recommendations and resources, and for a companion to make exercise more enjoyable!
-You can easily connect with us any time at 361-643-2323 to learn more about our trusted elderly care in Corpus Christi and the surrounding communities.
+You can easily connect with us any time at 361-643-2323 to learn more about our trusted senior care in Rockport and the surrounding communities.